vinala/docs/src/lumos.md

 to use any of tempalte engines used in Vinala (Atomium or Smarty) pass the option `--atom` in the command for Atomium or `--smarty` for smart as well :

 	$ php lumos make:view sections.users.search --atom

+### Translator
+#### Creating Language file

+To create language file in Vinala, use `make:lang` as default configuration, providing the lang and name of the key language concatenated by dot.

+Exampl, to create a language file called 'profile' inside 'en' language folder, run the follwing command:

+	$ php lumos make:lang en.profile

 ## Creating user commands